-In one aspect of our research, we study how older adults with glaucoma navigate around obstacles and step precisely onto particular locations on the ground.
+In one aspect of our research, we study how older adults with glaucoma navigate around obstacles and step precisely onto certain locations on the ground.
 We have found that when and where these individuals look during these tasks relates to greater object collisions and reduced foot-placement accuracy.
 This suggests that these individuals are using their remaining visual function ineffectively, which provides an avenue for intervention.
-We are currently developing a gaze training program to improve mobility in individuals with glaucoma.
+Gaze training may improve mobility in these individuals.

 Select Related Publications: